daidokoro/qaz/README.md

 Note that templates must have the same file name (_extension excluded_) as the stack they reference in config when working with local files, however, this does not apply when dealing with remote templates on S3 or via Http.

-__Templing in Qaz__
+__Templating in Qaz__

-We'll run through some basic tips and tricks to get started.
+We'll run through some basics to get started.

 [![asciicast](https://asciinema.org/a/c1ep21ub0o0ppeh23ifvzu9fa.png)](https://asciinema.org/a/c1ep21ub0o0ppeh23ifvzu9fa?speed=1.5)